Illiquidly/illiquid-labs-frontend/README.md

-# Illiquid Labs Migrator Frontend
+# Illiquid Labs Frontend

-Illiquid Labs Migrator Frontend is UI for website https://www.illiquidlabs.io/ written in NextJS framework.
+Illiquid Labs Frontend is UI for website https://www.illiquidlabs.io/ written in NextJS framework.

 Additional info can be found on our [gitbook](https://illiquidlabs.gitbook.io/litepaper/illiquid-labs-platform/nft-migration)